Miguel Cabrera Player Props: Tigers vs. Diamondbacks

-Miguel Cabrera -- with a slugging percentage of .320 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 10 at 1:10 PM ET.
+Miguel Cabrera and his .424 on-base percentage over his past 10 games (131 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Arizona Diamondbacks and Zac Gallen on June 11 at 11:35 AM ET.

-In his most recent appearance, he went 1-for-2 with a double against the Phillies.
+In his most recent appearance, he racked up two extra-base hits (2-for-4 with two doubles) against the Diamondbacks.

 Miguel Cabrera Game Info & Props vs. the Diamondbacks